-Assignment 2: Create a chart in Infogr.am with data you find and embed it into the class blog along with a story about the data.
+Assignment 2: Find an interesting story from data at the New York State open data site.
+Create a chart in Infogr.am with data you find and embed it into the class blog along with a story about what the data tells us.

 WEEK 2 – SIMPLE TOOLS

-Infogr.am, Google Maps, Google Fusion Tables, Thinglink and other simple visualization tools that don’t require advanced coding.
-Quick demo of CartoDB with bridge data.
+Google Maps, Google Fusion Tables, Thinglink, Google Fusion Tables and other simple visualization tools that don’t require advanced coding.

 Move beyond a text-heavy timeline of events and make it interactive using Timeline.js.
 Review examples of timelines in news stories, and see how to make them yourself.